ronylpatil/Stock-Price-Prediction-using-News-Headlines/README.md

 </p>

 #### What is Natual Language?
-As we all know that in the begining of the era humans were also animals but humans findout a way to communicate with each other and over a time it start improving and then it becomes a language.
+As we all know that in the beginning of the era humans were also animals but humans findout a way to communicate with each other and over a time it start improving and then it becomes a language.
 As it is evolve naturally over a time, it known as Natural Language.
 Natural Language can be speech or signs.
 It is different from artificial languages such as python, java...

 #### Real World Application of NLP : <b>
 - Contextual Advertisement(Target Add.)